mjohndus/adminer/README.md

 Custom CSS and Javascript
 -------------------------

-It is possible to modify the appearance and functionality by creating a custom CSS or Javasrtipt file.
-AdminNeo will automatically include files **adminneo.css**, **adminneo-light.css**, **adminneo-dark.css** and **adminneo.js** that are placed in the AdminNeo's current working directory (typically next to the index.php).
+It is possible to modify the appearance and functionality by creating a custom CSS or Javascript file.
+AdminNeo will automatically include files `adminneo.css`, `adminneo-light.css`, `adminneo-dark.css` and `adminneo.js` that are placed in the AdminNeo's current working directory (typically next to the index.php).

-Custom adminneo.css should be compatible with automatic switching to dark mode.
-File adminneo-light.css will force AdminNeo to use only light mode, file adminneo-dark.css will force dark mode.
+- adminneo.css - Should be compatible with automatic switching to dark mode.
+- adminneo-light.css - Will force AdminNeo to use only the light mode.
+- adminneo-dark.css - Will force the dark mode.

 Main project files
 ------------------